C#

 Naming Conventions

-- Classes: PascalCase (
+- Classes / Records / Structs: PascalCase (

 MyClass) - Methods: PascalCase (

-DoSomething()) - Variables: camelCase (
+DoSomething()) - Local variables / parameters: camelCase (

-myVariable) - Constants: PascalCase (
+myVariable) - Constants and static readonly: PascalCase (

 MaxValue) - Interfaces: Start with 'I' (